Hades in popular culture: Film and television

-In 2016, Hades was portrayed by Greg Germann in Once Upon a Time.
+In 2016, Hades was portrayed by Greg Germann in the fifth season of the ABC fantasy-drama series Once Upon a Time.
 This version is based on the Disney version from Hercules and is depicted as being in love with Zelena, the Wicked Witch of the West.

-In the last movie of the Disney trilogy Descendants, it is revealed that Hades, is the father of the protagonist Mal, that he had from his former marriage with Maleficent, the villain from the Disney film Sleeping Beauty.
+Cheyenne Jackson portrayed Hades in the 2019 Disney Channel television film Descendants 3.
+This version is also based on the Disney version from Hercules.
+He is depicted to be the father of the protagonist Mal, that he had from his former marriage with Maleficent, the villain from the Disney film Sleeping Beauty.

+Hades appears in the 2010 movie Percy Jackson & the Olympians: The Lightning Thief, portrayed by Steve Coogan.
+In the Disney+ series Percy Jackson and the Olympians, Hades appears in the first season, portrayed by actor and filmmaker Jay Duplass.

+Hades also appears in the Netflix animated series Blood of Zeus.
+Introduced in the first season (2020), he becomes a main antagonist in the second season (2024).
+Hades is voiced by Fred Tatasciore.